REGISTER BELOW

 Description:

 This concert will be preceded by a short conversation featuring Ada Palmer (University of Chicago), Fr.
-Nathan Ford, SJC (St. John Cantius), and Michael Anderson (Schola Antiqua) on the nature of sacred music.
-The Friday concert will be followed by a Mass sung by the Schola.
+Nathan Ford, SJC (St. John Cantius), and Michael Anderson (Schola Antiqua) on the nature of sacred music and the legacy of Leo X.

 There will also be a concert at Loyola Academy on Thursday, please click here for more details.